Elementary Handbook

 Integrated Pest Management

 The school district utilizes and integrated pest management procedures.
-If you would like to be notified of the application of pesticides in accordance with applicable laws please notify the office to be added to the list (Boar Policy 816).
+If you would like to be notified of the application of pesticides in accordance with applicable laws, please notify the office to be added to the list (Board Policy 816).

 Parent Teacher Association

-The Moore School PTA annually sponsors cultural and recreational activities designed to enrich the educational life in the elementary school.
+The Elroy School PTA annually sponsors cultural and recreational activities designed to enrich the educational life in the elementary school.
 Their efforts are aimed at bringing the home and school into a closer relationship by involving parents and teachers in programs of benefit to children.
 Your cooperation and participation in the activities of the PTA will be in the best educational interest of your son or daughter.
-The school building and grounds is can be used by the PTA and other groups for educational, social, recreational, or other purposes as defined by Board Policy 707.
+If you are interested in joining the PTA, please contact, Mary Levino at [email protected].
+The school building and grounds can be used by the PTA and other groups for educational, social, recreational, or other purposes as defined by Board Policy 707.

 Visitors